peterchang77/install/README.md

 More specifically, several Docker images (details below) have been prepared (pre-installed) with a number of data science tools relevant to medical imaging.
 Using these Docker images will provide you full access to a Ubuntu-based operating system loaded with Python, Tensorflow and the required dependencies (*regardless* of your native OS).
 To use these Docker images, the following must be installed:

-* Docker runtime engine (baseline software to run containers): https://docs.docker.com/engine/install/
+* Docker runtime engine (baseline software to run containers): https://docs.docker.com/engine/install
-* NVIDIA-Container toolkit (enables NVIDIA GPU support for containers): https://github.com/NVIDIA/nvidia-docker
+* NVIDIA-Container toolkit (enables NVIDIA GPU support for containers): https://github.com/NVIDIA/nvidia-container-toolkit

 Note that the use of the NVIDIA-Container toolkit decouples the underlying GPU and driver combination (that you just installed above) from the CUDA and cuDNN library versions utilized in the Docker container, so that this container should work "out of the box" as long as the underlying NVIDIA GPU drivers are configured properly.

 ### Linux

-For Debian and CentOS based Linux systems, Bash scripts for installing Docker runtime, NVIDIA-container toolkit and Docker Compose (optional) are provided in the `/linux/` subdirectory of this repository:
+For Debian-based Linux systems, Bash scripts for installing Docker runtime, NVIDIA-container toolkit and Docker Compose (optional) are provided in the `/linux/` subdirectory of this repository:

-* `linux/install-docker-debian.sh`
-* `linux/install-docker-centos.sh`
+* `linux/install-docker.sh`

 Simply run the scripts and follow the prompts.
 If there is an error, recommend manual installation via the official Docker links above.